arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Add Connection dialog box_

-1. After connecting to Service Bus, your service bus connection should appear under the **Service Bus** node.
-Expand your service bus connection, right-click the **Topics** node and select **Create New Topic...**.
+1. After connecting to your Service Bus namespace, your namespace should appear under **Service Bus**.
+Expand the Service Bus namespace node, right-click **Topics** and select **Create New Topic...**.

 	![Creating new Topic](Images/creating-a-new-topic.png?raw=true)